Claude Charles du Tisné: Osage

 Du Tisné made a second attempt later that summer to reach the plains by land.
 He proceeded straight west from Kaskaskia, through the Ozarks region, and after a journey of about 250 mi, he reached the village of the "Great Osages."
 The Osage village was in Vernon County, Missouri about four miles (6 km) from the Osage River atop a ridge amidst flat rich prairies.
 The village location is today commemorated as a State Historical Site.

 The Osage also lived in longhouses.
 Du Tisné said the Osage had many horses "which they steal from the Pani and can be bought from them."
 They also had buffalo robes and deer skins to trade.
 Like the Missouria, the Osage had adopted the practice of the Indians of the plains border of journeying west to hunt buffalo, living in tipis during that time and leaving only the old, infirm, and small children in the village.

 Du Tisné does not portray the Osage as numerous.
 Their village was about 100 houses and 200 warriors, numbers consistent with a population of little more than 1,000.
-Quite likely there were other Osage villages in the area of which du Tinse was not aware or did not visit.
+Quite likely there were other Osage villages in the area of which du Tisné was not aware or did not visit.

 Du Tisné was impressed with the physical size of the Osage, often more than six feet tall, and well-proportioned.
 They wore their hair in a scalp-lock.
 He was less impressed with their character, "in general they are traitors who easily break their promises."
 Du Tisné also commented on the dual nature of Osage politics and organization, the two moieties, the Hon-ga and Tsi-hzu; and the multiple clans and band that resulted in numerous Osage leaders, none of whom seemed to have much authority.
 Du Tisné's narrative does not suggest the power and prominence later achieved by the Osage.

 Like the Missouria, the Osage were opposed to having Du Tisné pass through their territory to the villages of the Pawnee.
 Most of all they worried that the French would sell guns to the Pawnee.
 Finally, after extensive negotiations in which Du Tisné resorted to threats that the French would suspend trade relations, he was allowed to continue.
 He was permitted to take three guns for himself, three guns for his interpreter, and trade goods.